5 Product Targeting Campaigns You Need NOW!

 Whether you believe it or not, every single day, new products that compete with the products you are selling launch on Amazon.
 And while you may think that that is bad for you, it is actually an opportunity for you to target those competitors.
 Having even 10 reviews puts you at a big advantage over those products with 0 reviews, and as a result, you are a lot more inclined to make easy sales on those products.

 So how do we find them?
-Manual research.
+Manual targeting research.

-You can use Helium 10 Blackbox to quickly sort through ASINs, filter results, and find products.
+You can use Helium 10 Black Box to make quick work of specific ASIN targeting, filter results, and find products.